9beach/jech-set-theory-solutions/README.md

 26. The Real Line

 ## Part III: Selected Topics
-27. Combinatorial Principles in L
+27. Combinatorial Principles in $L$
 28. More Applications of Forcing
 29. More Combinatorial Set Theory
 30. Complete Boolean Algebras